psu-arts-arch-3/art-203/lesson-2/exercise-1break-the-internet.md

 ### Illustrator Setup

-1. Create a new Illustrator project using the "Web" template \(1280px x 1024px\).
-2. Create a rectangle using the Rectangle tool \(M\) and adjust it so that it fills the artboard exactly.
-3. Select the rectangle with the Selection tool \(V\)
-4. While it's selected, choose Object &gt;&gt;&gt; Path &gt;&gt;&gt; Split into Grid
-5. In the pop-up window, create 1 row and 12 columns; this will split your rectangle into 12 sections.
-6. While all the shapes are still selected, choose View &gt;&gt;&gt; Guides &gt;&gt;&gt; Make Guides.
-   1. * If you accidentally deselected them, select all with ⌘+A \(Mac\) or CTRL+A \(Windows\).
-7. Your shapes should have been transformed into thin cyan lines!
-These are guides.
-   1. * Use guides to help keep your design based within a grid system.
+Download this [template file](https://psu.box.com/s/ykklw5grg85wlu05vahf7b8l2xxtnc3q) to use for your mockup.

+The Illustrator template includes **Guides** that you can use to align shapes and text to a 12 column grid.
+The guides appear as thin cyan lines.
+They won't appear in your finished artwork, and you can adjust their behavior as follows:

 * Under View &gt;&gt;&gt; Guides, you can toggle guides on and off, or lock/unlock them.
 * The keyboard shortcut for toggling guides is ⌘+; \(CTRL+; for Windows\).
 * When guides are locked, you can't select them.
 Keep them locked for this assignment.

 ### Adding Text